Standard Gaussian Hidden Markov Model¶

 This notebook covers the fundamental procedures for training and examining a Gaussian Hidden Markov Model (HMM).
 The model is designed for analyzing a single set of time series data, such as neuroimaging or electrophysiological recordings.
-If you need to model interactions between two sets of time series, you can look at Gaussian-Linear HMM provided in the toolbox.
+If you need to model interactions between two sets of time series, you can look at Gaussian-Linear Hidden Markov Model provided in the toolbox.

 The HMM is a generative probabilistic model that assumes that an observed timeseries (e.g., neuroimaging or electrophysiological recordings) were generated by a sequence of hidden “states”.
 In the Gaussian HMM, we model states as Gaussian distributions, so we assume that the observations Y at time point t were generated by a Gaussian distribution with parameters \(\mu\) and \(\Sigma\) when state k is active, i.e.: